mahbodnightmare/pythonTest/README.md

-Created the Repository to learn Python.
+I Created the Repository to learn Python.